Skip to main content

 When you upload data from the Twist Comprehensive Viral Research Panel, we first analyze it against our One Codex Database.
 This is a large, curated reference database consisting of over 115k genomes, including over 48k whole viral reference genomes.
 The One Codex Database uses a k-mer based classification method, which lets us rapidly and accurately identify any of the more than 3,153 viruses in the Panel.
 You can read more about our One Codex Database analysis here.

-Once we've identified which viruses are present in your sample, we gather the reference genomes for viruses which are present at more than 0.1% relative abundance.
+Once we've identified which viruses are present in your sample, we gather the reference genomes for viruses which are assigned at least 100 reads.
 From there, we perform a secondary sequence alignment step in order to provide more detailed coverage, depth and identity metrics for each of the viruses present in the sample.

 Sequence Alignment